GerHobbelt/owemdjee/README.md

 - **DCF-cuckoo-index** [📁](./DCF-cuckoo-index) [🌐](https://github.com/GerHobbelt/DCF) -- the Dynamic Cuckoo Filter (DCF) is an efficient approximate membership test data structure.
 Different from the classic Bloom filter and its variants, DCF is especially designed for highly dynamic datasets and supports extending and reducing its capacity.
 The DCF design is the first to achieve both reliable item deletion and flexibly extending/reducing for approximate set representation and membership testing.
 DCF outperforms the state-of-the-art DBF designs in both speed and memory consumption.
 - **djvulibre** [📁](./djvulibre) [🌐](https://github.com/GerHobbelt/djvulibre)
 - **dlib** [📁](./dlib) [🌐](https://github.com/GerHobbelt/dlib) -- machine learning algorithms
-- ~~**docopt** [🌐](https://github.com/docopt/docopt.cpp) -- generate documentation for command line options~~
 - **drogon** [📁](./drogon) [🌐](https://github.com/GerHobbelt/drogon)
 - **dtl-diff-template-library** [📁](./dtl-diff-template-library) [🌐](https://github.com/GerHobbelt/dtl)
-- ~~**EasyLogger** [🌐](https://github.com/armink/EasyLogger) -- an ultra-lightweight (ROM<1.6K, RAM<0.3K), high-performance C/C++ log library, very suitable for resource-sensitive software projects.
-Compared with the well-known C/C++ log libraries such as log4c and zlog, EasyLogger has simpler functions and provides fewer interfaces to users, but it will be quick to get started.
-More practical functions support dynamic expansion in the form of plug-ins.~~
 - **ECMA262** [📁](./ECMA262) [🌐](https://github.com/GerHobbelt/ecma262)
 - **efsw** [📁](./efsw) [🌐](https://github.com/GerHobbelt/efsw) -- cross-platform file system watcher and notifier
 - **emphf-hash** [📁](./emphf-hash) [🌐](https://github.com/GerHobbelt/emphf) -- an efficient external-memory algorithm for the construction of minimal perfect hash functions for large-scale key sets, focusing on speed and low memory usage (2.61 N bits plus a small constant factor).